Which vacuum cleaner?

 Floorheads for hard floors - the floorhead is the part of your vacuum that makes contact with the floor, where the air is sucked in.
 Some cylinder and uprights come with a special floorhead for hard floors - but they don't always pick up more dust than the standard floorhead.
 Whenever a vacuum comes with more than one floorhead, we test both and tell you which is best.

 Full-size turbo brushes are sometimes supplied with cylinder vacuums, either in addition to or instead of the standard floorhead.
 Turbo brushes have rotating brush bars, powered by the air sucked into the vac.
 They should be better at removing pet hair and dust from carpets - but sometimes the standard floorhead is still better.
-To find out which really does do a better job, check our vacuum cleaner reviews.
+To find out which really does do a better job, check our.

 Handy nozzles and turbo tools for your vacuum cleaner